-Aside from the controls we have discussed, the model is parsimonious.
+Aside from the controls we have discussed, the main model we use is parsimonious.
 It does not control for other characteristics of the population that may have changed over time (such as educational levels), because skill-related compositional shifts may be endogenous.
-For example, people may respond to a higher wage by acquiring more education (although the theoretical prediction is ambiguous; see, e.g., Agell and Lommerud, 1997).
-Thus, the exclusion of these compositional changes is appropriate in estimating policy impacts.13
+For example, people may respond to a higher wage by acquiring more education (although the theoretical prediction is ambiguous; see, e.g., Agell and Lommerud, 1997), or there may differential migration responses to policy in moreversus less-disadvantaged areas.
+Thus, the exclusion of these compositional changes is appropriate in estimating policy impacts on places.
+Nonetheless, we also present estimates of models that allow for precision production, craft, and repair; operators, assemblers, transportation, and materials; nonfarm laborers; service; and farm workers or in forestry and fishing.